LoganRoscoe/knes381web/_posts/2019-04-18-welcome-to-jekyll.md

 y2 = df['VCO2']
 y3 = df['FEO2']
 y4 = df['FECO2']

-#Find VO2 max value
 ymax = max(y)

-# find the x position of the ymax value or where ymax occurs on the x axis
 xmax = x[y.argmax()]

 fig, ax = plt.subplots(3, 1, sharex=True, figsize=(8, 10)) # Note I increased the figure size here.

-# this line seperates the two plots...
 fig.subplots_adjust(hspace=0)

 # annotate the position of V02 max before plotting the value, we could do this later but why.